 I am looking forward to checking out the Russian heritage of the city that is still seen in a lot of buildings that have remained, as well as doing lots of hiking as there are heaps of scenic trails close to town.

-From Ketchikan I will be taking a ferry on to Prince Rupert in British Columbia where I will spend a night or two before my overnight ferry to Haida Gwaii for my Help X placement there.
+From Ketchikan, I will be taking a ferry to Prince Rupert in British Columbia where I will spend a night or two before my overnight ferry to Haida Gwaii for my Help X placement there.

 I am so unbelievably excited to get up to this amazing state!

 If you are traveling to Alaska but only have ten days, check out this Alaska Itinerary that covers all the best stops in Alaska by land and sea.